Lucas-Vieira-Lobato/mata_mosquito_JS/README.md

 Hi,
-This is my first project with JS.
+this is my first project with JS.

-I hope do you like it!
+I hope you like it!